geekidharsh/AdvanceResponsiveWebsite/README.md

 @geekidharsh

 ###Commit sessions:
+Now: Adding video background functionalites,making them responsive, added toggle features, embeding dynamic maps and tootips.
-Added a bunch of bootstrap frameworks.
+Past: Added a bunch of bootstrap frameworks.
 These are mainly useful while taking references in development.
-This section is updated manually by the origin master
+This section is updated manually by the origin master (@geekidharsh).
+Please go to the repository to check the most updated commit.